loklak/loklak_server/README.md

 It means that there is no java in your system or JAVA_HOME Environment Variable is not set.
 [Refererence](https://www.digitalocean.com/community/tutorials/how-to-install-java-on-ubuntu-with-apt-get) to fix it and run `ant` again.

     > bin/start.sh
+    > bin/start.sh -p 8888 # Port to start Loklak
 After all server processes are running, loklak tries to open a browser page itself.
-If that does not happen, just open http://localhost:9000; if you made the installation on a headless or remote server, then replace 'localhost' with your server name.
+If that does not happen, just open http://localhost:9000 (if you have used a different port use that in place of 9000); if you made the installation on a headless or remote server, then replace 'localhost' with your server name.

+Similarly installation of loklak can be done.

+    > bin/installation.sh
+    > bin/installation.sh -p 8888

 To stop loklak, run: (this will block until the server has actually terminated)